 - For a tiny house trailer, a low trailer deck height means you can build more house within the legal limits of total height.
 That gives more vertical space inside.

-This is not a definitive list.
-Other factors may be your prime movers in the case of how you use the trailer.
+This list is not definitive.
+Other factors may be the prime movers in how you use the trailer.
 All of these are nice advantages and good reasons for a low trailer deck height.
-But what about the other side of the coin?
+Now, what about the other side of the coin?

 And Some Disadvantages